 Combining his agricultural knowledge with colleague Gavin McIntyre’s interest in sustainable technology, the two created their patented “Greensulate” formula, an organic, fire-retardant board made from water, flour, oyster mushroom spores and perlite, a mineral blend found in potting soil.

-Today, Bayer and McIntyre are better known as Ecovative Design, a company dedicated to growing materials that can be used for packaging, skincare, textiles and apparel.
+Today we know far more about growing mushroom for textiles and there are innovators who are looking to upscale production.
+One such company was created by Bayer and McIntyre and better known as Ecovative Design, a company dedicated to growing materials that can be used for packaging, skincare, textiles and apparel.

-Mylo™ is the mushroom textile which has been developed by Bolt Threads.
+Mylo™ is the mushroom textile developed by Bolt Threads.
 It is a supple yet durable material that has the potential to biodegrade and could replace real and synthetic leather.
-The material can be produced in days rather than years too, which significantly reduces environmental impact.
+The material can be produced in days rather than years too, which significantly reduces its environmental impact.